 Fibromyalgia symptoms can prove debilitating.
 It’s not just the pain.
 Insomnia, anxiety and depression, fatigue, and confusion can move a person to be far less active than before.
 This begins an unfortunate cycle.
 The pain and other symptoms move one to be sedentary, a less active lifestyle leads to weight gain, and obesity can increase the severity of just about every symptom of fibromyalgia, especially pain.

-Body Mass Index (BMI) is a system that was developed to examine the weight to height ratio in order to determine body fat.
-Once BMI exceeds 25, a person is considered overweight.
-At a BMI of 30, a person is considered obese.
+Body Mass Index (BMI) is a system that examines the weight to height ratio in order to determine body fat.
+Once BMI exceeds 25, a person is overweight.
+At a BMI of 30, a person is obese.
 Since fibromyalgia causes activity issues that often lead to weight gain, the NCBI performed a study to see how prevalent obesity and being overweight are in connection with a fibromyalgia diagnosis.
 The results may shock you.

 215 fibromyalgia patients participated in the study.
 47% had a BMI of over 30 and an additional 30% were between 25 and 30.
 Thus, more than three-quarters had weight levels that were making symptoms worse.
 Those who were overweight showed significantly higher pain levels in lower body pain points and those who were obese reported even higher pain levels on average.